The Star of Bethlehem

 The wise men or Magi came from an area which is now in either Iraq, Iran, Saudi Arabia or the Yemen (then known as Persia, Arabia and Sheba).
 They're often called the 'Three Kings', but the Bible doesn't say how many there were, or that they were even kings!
-They became three because of the gifts the brought with them.
+They became three because of the gifts they brought with them.

 They were indeed 'wise men'.
 The Magi were 'Magupati', a title given to priests in a sect of the ancient Persian religions such as Zoroastrianism.
 Today we'd called them astrologers.
 Back then astronomy and astrology were part of the same overall studies (and 'science') and went hand in hand with each other.
 The magi would have followed the patterns of the stars religiously.
-They would have also probably been very rich and held high esteem in their own society and by people who weren't from their country or religion.
+They would have also probably been very rich and held in high esteem in their own society and by people who weren't from their country or religion.
 Find out more about the Magi in the Christmas Story.

 They had seen an unusual new star in the sky, and knew that it told of the birth of a special King in Israel.
 But what did they see?
 The Bible says they 'saw it in the east' and then when they were in Jerusalem that it 'went ahead of them until it stopped over the place where the child was'.

 A very accurate translation of 'saw it in the east' is 'in the first light of dawn', so not just in the East, but early in the morning.
 And when the Magi were in Jerusalem it would have been in the south, over Bethlehem.

 We also know that it must have been a sign for something very new and unusual; that it signified (in their astrology) there was a new King in Israel and that it was worth traveling to find him!
 It would have also had to happen over a period of time, from when the Magi were in Persia to when they've traveled to Israel and met with King Herod.
 It also had to happen before King Herod died!
 Most people think Herod died in 4 BCE/BC.